VVF 9 Ultimate Upgrade Guide

 We’ll then get a progress bar we can monitor

-When its done the bar will disappear
+When its done it will look like this

-6.2 – File Services
+1.6.2 – File Services

 Select the cluster and head to Configure/vSAN/Services then scroll down to the File Service tab and click Edit/Check Upgrade